 Corollary 1.6.
 For general matrices of size n we need n! steps.
-However, a theorem of A. Galluccio [GL] and the second author implies that W_J can be computed in 4^g steps, where g is the genus of LIG(D), that is the smallest genus of a surface that LIG(D) embeds.
+However, a theorem of A. Galluccio [5] and the second author implies that W_J can be computed in 4^g steps, where g is the genus of LIG(D), that is the smallest genus of a surface that LIG(D) embeds.

-1.3.
-Plan of the proof.
-In Section 2, we review the weight system of the colored Jones function, and reduce Theorem 2 to a Theorem 3 concerning digraphs.
+1.4.
+Plan of the proof

+In Section 2, we review the weight system of the colored Jones function, and reduce Theorem 2 to Theorem 3; the latter concerns digraphs.
 Section 3, is devoted to the proof of Theorem 3 using a trip to combinatorics.
 In Section 4, we translate our results using the language of permanents, and deduce Theorem 1.
 In the final Section 5 we prove the corollaries that follow Theorem 2.